 B-12 is an essential water-soluble vitamin and is one of the eight B vitamins.
 While each of these B vitamins influences your health in unique ways, B-12 remains one of the most well-known vitamins.
 Your body can’t produce B-12 on its own, so you have to get it from food or supplements.

 Are You at Risk for a Vitamin B-12 Deficiency?

 Ultimately, the only sure way to know if you are deficient in B-12 is by having a trusted healthcare provider check your B-12 levels.
 However, there are some common warning signs of B-12 deficiency.
-People who are deficient in B-12 may have difficulty walking, can develop yellow skin, experience muddled thinking, and have a sluggish metabolism.
+People who are deficient in B-12 can develop yellow skin, experience muddled thinking, and have a sluggish metabolism.

 How B-12 Supports Energy

 The most common side effect of a B-12 deficiency is a persistent lack of energy.
 Not having the energy to do the things you want can seriously affect your mental and physical well-being, and, compounded over time, may lead to more serious health concerns.
 B-12 works at a cellular level to address the cause of energy loss and will aid your body in regulating long-lasting, healthy energy levels.